check before: 2025-06-18

 Summary:

-Microsoft Defender for Cloud Apps will retire SIEM agents between late December 2025 and early January 2026.
-No new SIEM agents can be configured after June 19, 2025.
-Users should transition to unified APIs and SIEM solutions for alerts and activity data to ensure continuity and enhanced capabilities.
+Microsoft Defender for Cloud Apps will retire SIEM agents, with no new agents configurable after June 19, 2025.
+The rollout is paused, and users are advised to transition to unified APIs and SIEM solutions for alerts and activity data to ensure continuity and enhanced capabilities.

 Details: